awsdocs/amazon-emr-management-guide/doc_source/emr-studio-user-permissions.md

 To set user permissions when you use IAM authentication for EMR Studio, you allow actions such as `elasticmapreduce:RunJobFlow` in an IAM permissions policy\.
 You can create one or more permissions policies to use\.
 For example, you might create a basic policy that does not allow a user to create new Amazon EMR clusters, and another policy that does allow cluster creation\.
 For a list of all Studio actions, see [AWS Identity and Access Management permissions for EMR Studio users](emr-studio-iam-permissions-table.md)\.

+**Note**
+To assign a user to a Studio when you use IAM authentication mode, you must also allow the `CreateStudioPresignedUrl` action in a permissions policy attached to the user\.
+For more information, see [Assign a user or group to an EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)\.

 After you create your policies, you attach the policies to your IAM identities \(users, groups of users, or roles\) for EMR Studio\.

 The following table summarizes how to attach a permissions policy when you use IAM authentication\.